How does Google determine which website to rank number one, two, and three?

 - InfoGraphic Marketing.

 - .Edu Link Building.

-These are 8 ways to get Backlinks and that are quality Backlinks.
+These are 8 ways to get Backlinks and they are quality Backlinks.
 Just post an article that is worth linking.
 And you get quality Backlinks.

 If you have any questions regarding this topic, ask me in the comments.